CombinedArmsCD/BeginningClojureEnv/README.md

 # BeginningClojureEnv

-Quick test of ssh key signing and push.

 ## Problems:
 > I'm not a developer but I've been told clojure is great but all the flags of clj or clojure confuse and infuriate me.